PX4/PX4-user_guide/en/telemetry/holybro_microhard_p900_radio.md

 # Holybro Microhard P900 Radio

-Holybro P900 Radio integrates [Microhard Pico Serial](http://microhardcorp.com/P900.php) P900 RF module which is capable of delivering high-performance wireless serial communications in robust and secure Mesh, Point to Point or Point to Multipoint topologies.
-It enable MAVLink communication between a radio on a vehicle and a GCS.
+The [Holybro Microhard P900 Radio](http://www.holybro.com/product/microhard-p900-radio/) integrates the [Microhard Pico Serial](http://microhardcorp.com/P900.php) P900 RF module, which is capable of delivering high-performance wireless serial communications in robust and secure mesh, point-to-point or point-to-multipoint topologies.
+It enables MAVLink communication between a radio on a vehicle and a GCS.

-This Radio operate within the 902-928 MHz ISM frequency band, using frequency hopping spread spectrum (FHSS) technology, providing reliable wireless asynchronous data transfer between most equipment types which employ a serial interface.
-The Radio may be configured as a Primary Coordinator, Secondary Coordinator, Standby Coordinator or Remote in a Mesh Topology, or a Master, Repeater or Remote in a PP or PMP Topology.
+This radio operate within the 902-928 MHz ISM frequency band, using frequency hopping spread spectrum (FHSS) technology, providing reliable wireless asynchronous data transfer between most equipment types which employ a serial interface.
+The radio may be configured as a primary coordinator, secondary coordinator, standby coordinator or remote in a mesh topology, or a master, repeater or remote in a PP or PMP topology.

 This versatility is very convenient for the user.
-This Radio is configured using AT commands through the Data port or using PicoConfig application through the Diagnosis Port
+This radio is configured using AT commands through the data port or using *PicoConfig* application through the diagnosis port.

 The transmit power is software selectable from 100mW to 1W, with range up to 40 miles.
 A single ground station radio can be used to communicate with multiple vehicles using point to multi-point or mesh.
 Vehicles must have different MAVLINK IDs.

 ![Holybro Microhard Radio](../../assets/hardware/telemetry/holybro_microhard.jpg)